-Do you think she could start to feel better about herself?
+Maybe she could start to feel better about herself.

-Do you think she might digest her meal better in the evening?
+She might begin digesting her meal better in the evening.

-Could she possibly sleep better knowing that she was fine as she was?
+What if she could sleep better knowing that she was fine as she was.

-If she slept better, would she “need” a coffee and a cigarette to start her day?
+If she slept better, maybe she wouldn’t “need” a coffee and a cigarette to start the day.

 Maybe she wouldn’t need to feel those strong emotions every day.

 Maybe she would gradually need less and less time in the bathroom as her body and mind adjust to this new information.

 She could start feeling more energetic and a little happier about herself.

 Maybe she could even break her IBS cycle for good…

 This is the transformational work I do, and that I’m passionate about.3